WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.8

 Redirect user directly to single project or component instead of showing dashboard.
-It only works in case there is actually only single project in Weblate.
+You can either set it to ``True`` and in this case it only works in case there is actually only single project in Weblate.
+Alternatively set project slug and it will redirect unconditionally to this project.

+.. versionchanged:: 3.11

+   The setting now accept project slug as well to force displaying of that single project.

 Example:

 .. code-block:: python

-    SINGLE_PROJECT = True
+    SINGLE_PROJECT = "test"

 .. setting:: STATUS_URL